onetwoboth/onetwoboth/README.md

-- 👋 Hi, I’m @onetwoboth, a student from USTC, majoring data science.
+- 👋 Hi, I’m @onetwoboth, a student from USTC, majoring data science
-- 👀 I’m interested in Python/Cpp
+- 👀 Language preference: python, cpp
-- 🌱 I’m currently learning machine learning
-- 📫 How to reach me --- chr2301137125@mail.ustc.edu.cn
+- 📫 Reach me --- chr2301137125@mail.ustc.edu.cn

 <!---
 onetwoboth/onetwoboth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.